 Tacloban Philippines, One of the most powerful storm ever recorded killed at least 3,000 Thousand people in the central philippines, with hughes waves sweeping the coastal villages and devastating one of the main cities of the Region.

+Super typhoon Haiyan destroyed about 70 to 80 percent of structure in it's path as it tore through to Leyte provinces,before weakening and heading West for Vietnam.
 As Rescue workers struggled to reach the ravaged villages along the coast, where death toll is as yet unknown.
 Survivors foraged for food or searched for the lost love ones.
+Check the latest Images of the typhoon Yolanda.
+Most of the deaths appear to have been caused by surging sea water strewn with debris that may said resembled a tsunami.

 Tacloban City Airport was all but destroyed as sea waters swept through the city, shattering the glass of the airport tower levelling the terminal and overturning nearby vehicles.